fohrloop/wakepy/README.md

 ## Installing

-Wakepy supports CPython 3.7 to 3.13 (PyPy support: [wakepy/#274](https://github.com/fohrloop/wakepy/issues/274)), and may be installed from [PyPI](https://pypi.org/project/wakepy/) with
+Wakepy supports CPython 3.7 to 3.13 and PyPy 3.8 to 3.10, and may be installed from [PyPI](https://pypi.org/project/wakepy/) with

 ```
 pip install wakepy